Meulengracht/bake/README.md

 - Remote management commands;
   * `bake remote info [agent]`

-Features that is expected in the upcoming 1.6 release
+Features that is expected in the planned 1.6 release

 - Initial windows support
   * Finish the platform layer